ModelTC/United-Perception/docs/hooks.md

 ### TrainValLogger
 It is used to output training logs, including printing loss, time consumption, remaining time, etc.
-During the training, EOD will maintain the training log with tensorboard, including loss, accuracy, etc.
+During the training, UP will maintain the training log with tensorboard, including loss, accuracy, etc.

 ```yaml
 hooks: